wikimedia/pywikibot/docs/library_usage.rst

         update_options = {
             'text': 'This is a test text',
-            'summary': 'Bot: a bot test edit with Pywikbot.', }
+            'summary': 'Bot: a bot test edit with Pywikibot.', }

         def treat_page(self):